RasaHQ/rasa/docs/user-guide/building-assistants.rst

 usually you would send this information to an API or a database.
 See the `rasa-demo <https://github.com/RasaHQ/rasa-demo/blob/master/demo/actions.py#L69>`_ for an example of how to store this information in a spreadsheet.

-We’ll need to add the form we just created to a new section in the domain file:
+We’ll need to add the form we just created to a new section in our ``domain.yml`` file:

 .. code-block:: yaml